solki/COMP9323/README.md

 *Hey, guys.
 Seems no way to modify the name of this project.
 Why not create a new one?*

 This project is moved to: [ExpertMind](https://github.com/lrcry/ExpertMind)

+finaly I found the way to change the name of repo, its in the repo setting.